-Signicat Sign family of products consists of the following products: Signicat Signature (B2C), Signicat Business Signature (B2B), Signicat Consent Signature, Signicat Seal, Signicat Sign for Salesforce, Signicat Sign for Microsoft and Signicat Preserve.
+The Signicat Electronic Signing product family consists of the following products: Signicat Signature (B2C), Signicat Business Signature (B2B), Signicat Consent Signature, Signicat Seal, Signicat Sign for Salesforce, Signicat Sign for Microsoft and Signicat Preserve.

-In all sign related products, Signicat act as a data processor on behalf of our customer (company).
+In all Electronic Signing-related products, Signicat acts as a data processor on behalf of our customer (company).
 End users are managed by the merchant company that acts as a data controller.
 Signicat does not store any user data permanently including the documents to be signed.
-GDPR related information is kept during the sign session and then deleted.
-One exception to this is if customer as an option want to store the signed document in Signicat Archive.
-Signicat Archive is an encrypted storage of documents with key per customer and controlled completely by data controller through API.
+GDPR-related information is kept during the signature session and then deleted.
+One exception to this is if the customer optionally wants to store the signed document in Signicat Archive.
+Signicat Archive provides encrypted storage of documents with a key per customer and is controlled completely by the data controller through an API.

-Necessary logs/audit for a signing session will be kept according to delete policy to be able to show evidence for a signing order and also to resolve issues that can come up after the sign order is completed.
+Necessary logs/audit information for a signature session will be kept according to retention policies, in order to be able to show evidence for a signing order and also to resolve issues that can arise after the signing order is completed.

 The controllers and responsible entities for such content are Signicat's respective customers.
 As the data processor, Signicat signs a data processor agreement with the client as data controller.
-The data processor agreement establishes the frameworks for Signicat`s personal data processing activities.
+The data processor agreement establishes the framework for Signicat’s personal data processing activities.
 The specific security measures and deletion deadline for processing will be established in each individual data processor agreement.

-The purpose of a signing request is to generate a secured document (*aDES) binding the document content to the signers ID and include necessary evidence in the sealed document.
-The final result will be downloaded by customer and document and processing data will be deleted.
-Exception is if customer want to use Signicat Archive as a storage.
-A sign order will be kept default up to 37 days (30+7) but can be set to shorter time by data controller.
-If a sign request is finalised before this timeout limit, data controller will have 7 days to download the document until deletion.
+The purpose of a signing request in the context of Signicat Electronic Signing is to generate a secured document (*aDES) that binds the document content to the signer’s ID, and to include necessary evidence in the sealed document.
+The final result will be downloaded by the customer.
+The document and associated processing data will be deleted.
+The exception is if the customer wants to use Signicat Archive as a storage.
+A signing order will by default be kept for up to 37 days (30+7), but this can be set to a shorter time by the data controller.
+If a signature request is finalised before this timeout limit, the data controller will have 7 days to download the document before deletion.

-During the sign process some data subjects related to signers ID will be processed to be able to bind users ID to the document(s).
+During the signature process, some data subjects related to the signer’s ID will be processed to be able to bind the user’s ID to the document(s).

 The following data subjects will be processed for end users of the controller:

-3rd party eID providers offer different sets of end users data and the subject list above will differ somewhat between eID vendors provided data.
-From the list of subjects mentioned, email address and phone number mainly is used for ability to send signer notifications related to a signing order.
+3rd party eID providers offer different sets of end user data, and the subject list above will differ somewhat between eID vendors’ provided data.
+From the list of subjects mentioned, email address and phone number are the main data subjects used for the ability to send notifications to the signer related to a signing order.

-The document(s) to be signed is needed by Signicat as a processor to be able to show the documents to the signers (read consent) and to be able to package the documents together with signer ID verification elements into a final signed document.
-Signicat will not do any processing or extraction of document content during the sign processing.
+The document(s) to be signed are needed by Signicat as a processor to be able to show the documents to the signers (read consent) and to be able to package the documents, along with signer ID verification elements, into a final signed document.
+Signicat will not do any processing or extraction of document content during the signature processing.

-The documents sent to Signicat from data controller may contain privacy data, like insurance documents that may contain health data, photos etc..
-Some examples of personal data in documents for signing can be:
+The documents sent to Signicat from the data controller may contain privacy data, such as in the case of insurance documents that may contain health data, photos, etc. Some examples of personal data in documents for signing may be: